Energy-Latency Attacks via Sponge Poisoning: Sponge Poisoning

 \subsection{Solution Algorithm}

-~ The attacker can potentially optimize the objective function in Eq.~\eqref{eq:sponge_formulation} using any optimization algorithm.
-However, in Alg.~\ref{alg:indiscriminate_sponge}, we present the ad-hoc algorithm we have used in this work.
-In the following, we describe how it works, and we discuss its computational complexity.
-The algorithm starts in Line~\ref{line:random-init} by randomly initializing the model's weights $\vct w$.
-From lines \ref{line:init_train} to \ref{line:clean_update}, we update them $\vct w$ for each batch in $\set{D}$ and $N$ epochs.
-However, the sponge update (Line \ref{line:spoge_update}), i.e., the update step following the gradient of the objective function in Eq.~\eqref{eq:sponge_formulation}, is performed only if the training sample $\vct x$ belongs to $\set{P}$.
-Otherwise, the standard weights' update that minimizes the cross-entropy loss $\set{L}$ on $\vct x$ is performed (Line \ref{line:clean_update}).
-After $N$ epochs of training, the optimized model's weights $\vct w(N)$ are returned to the victim.
+The attacker's objective function, derived in Eq.~\eqref{eq:sponge_formulation}, is differentiable.
+Therefore, we optimize it using the gradient-based training algorithm outlined in Alg.~\ref{alg:indiscriminate_sponge}.
+In the following, we explain its operation and analyze its computational complexity.

+The algorithm begins by randomly initializing the model weights $\vct{w}$ (Line~\ref{line:random-init}).
+From lines \ref{line:init_train} to \ref{line:clean_update}, it updates the weights $\vct{w}$ for each batch in the dataset $\set{D}$ over $N$ training epochs.
+However, the sponge-specific update step (Line \ref{line:spoge_update}), which follows the gradient of the objective function in Eq.~\eqref{eq:sponge_formulation}, is only applied when the sample $\vct{x}$ is part of the poisoning set $\set{P}$.
+For all the other samples, the algorithm performs a standard weight update (Line \ref{line:clean_update}) that minimizes the cross-entropy loss $\set{L}$ on the clean data.
+After completing $N$ epochs, the optimized and sponged weights $\vct{w}(N)$ are provided to the victim.

-The overall complexity of Alg.~\ref{alg:indiscriminate_sponge} is: being $m$ and $d$ the dimensionality of $\vct w$ and $\vct x$, respectively, $N$ the number of iterations, and $s = |\set D|$ the cardinality of the dataset $\set D$.
-We obtain such analysis considering the initialization of the model's weights in Line~\ref{line:random-init} proportional to their cardinality $m$.
-Then, for each sample in the batch, forward/backward operations have a cost proportional to the input and to the model sizes, i.e., $\bigo(dm)$.
-Alg.~\ref{alg:indiscriminate_sponge} computes two forward/backward steps in Line~\ref{line:clean_loss} and Line~\ref{line:sponge_loss}, thus obtaining a complexity proportional to $\bigo(dm + dm)$.
-Finally, the model's weight $\vct w$ are updated in Line~\ref{line:spoge_update} or in Line~\ref{line:clean_update}, with time complexity $\bigo(\vct w)$.
-Note that the worst-case time complexity of Alg.~\ref{alg:indiscriminate_sponge} is equal to a classical SGD training algorithm, obtained by removing Lines~\ref{line:sponge_loss}-\ref{line:spoge_update}, $\bigo(m + N s (dm + m))= \bigo(N s dm)$.
+\rebuttal{The overall complexity of Alg.~\ref{alg:indiscriminate_sponge} is: where $m$ is the dimensionality of the model weights $\vct{w}$, $d$ is the input dimensionality, $N$ is the number of epochs, and $s = |\set{D}|$ is the size of the dataset.
+The above time complexity analysis considers that initializing the model weights (Line~\ref{line:random-init}) is proportional to their cardinality $m$.
+Next, for each sample in the batch, the forward and backward passes involve operations proportional to both the input and model size, i.e., $\bigo(dm)$.
+Since Alg.~\ref{alg:indiscriminate_sponge} performs two forward/backward passes (Line~\ref{line:clean_loss} and Line~\ref{line:sponge_loss}), the overall cost per iteration is $\bigo(dm + dm)$.
+Lastly, the model weights $\vct w$ are updated (Line~\ref{line:spoge_update} or Line~\ref{line:clean_update}) with time complexity $\bigo(m)$.
+Thus, the worst-case time complexity of Alg.~\ref{alg:indiscriminate_sponge} matches that of standard SGD training.
+By removing the sponge-specific steps (Lines~\ref{line:sponge_loss}-\ref{line:spoge_update}), we would obtain a time complexity of: $\bigo(m + N s (dm + m))= \bigo(N s dm)$, which is identical to classical SGD, confirming that the sponge algorithm introduces no significant overhead.}